v-a-s-a/ricopili_bioinformatics/README.md

     pip install git+https://github.com/vtrubets/ricopili_bioinformatics.git

-I would recommend installing into a python virtual environment such as `virtualev` or `conda`.
+I would recommend installing into a python virtual environment manager such as `virtualev` or `conda`.

 ## Running MAGMA